-- Medical, dental, and vision claims must be filed within two years of the date of service.
-If you participate in an HMO, call your HMO for its claim-filing deadlines. - > Prescription drug claims must be filed within one year of the date of service. - > HCSA claims must be filed by June 30 following the year in which the expense was incurred. - > LPSA claims must be filed by June 30 following the year in which the expense was incurred. - > DCSA claims must be filed by June 30 following the year in which the expense was incurred. - > TRIP claims must be filed within 12 months from the date of service.
+- > Medical, dental, and vision claims must be filed within two years of the date of service.
+If you participate in an HMO, call your HMO for its claim-filing deadlines. - > Prescription drug claims must be filed within one year of the date of service. - > HCSA, LPSA, and DCSA claims must be filed and resolved by June 30 following the year in which the expense was incurred. - > TRIP claims must be filed within 12 months from the date of service.